semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ### secrets {#secrets-in-task}

 A [secret](../using-semaphore/secrets) is a place for keeping sensitive information in the form of environment variables and small files.
-Sharing sensitive data in a secret is both safer and more flexible than storing it using plain text files or environment variables that anyone can access.
+Sharing sensitive data in secret is both safer and more flexible than storing it using plain text files or environment variables that anyone can access.

 The `secrets` property is used for importing all the environment variables and files from an existing secret into a Semaphore organization.